green-fox-academy/summer-camp-2018/rails-getting-started.md

 </p>
 ```

-The at sign (`@`) before the variable `result` means that the variable should be accessible outside of the function; therefore, it is accessible from the view as well.
+The at sign (`@`) before the variable `result` means that the variable is accessible outside of the function; therefore, it is accessible from the view as well.

-This is the common way of splitting application code: do every calculation is the controller and use variables to pass data to the view.
+This is the common way of splitting application code: do every calculation in the controller and use variables to pass data to the view.